 Mark Rothko, Abstract Expressionist painter - (Born Marcus Rothkowitz in Russia, 1903, came to the U.S. (Oregon) in 1913, changed his name to Mark Rothko, attended Yale University for 2 years, studied with Josef Albers, moved to New York as a young man, became part of the Abstract Expressionist movement, took his own life in 1970)

 Christo and Jeanne-Claude, Environmental artists - (Both born in 1935, on the same day, he in Bulgaria, she in Morocco; he escaped from Communism in 1956; they met in 1958; they came to the U.S. in 1964.
-He had formal art training in Sofia and Prague, she completed a degree in Latin and philosophy; they create their works together, though he does the preliminary drawings)
+He had formal art training in Sofia and Prague, she completed a degree in Latin and philosophy; they created their works together, though he does the preliminary drawings), until Jeanne-Claude passed away in 2009.

 Christo Javacheff and Jeanne-Claude de Guillebon (they both go by their first name only), create large temporary environmental artworks which sometimes span great distances in the landscape, which they pay for themselves, without contributions or grants, partly through the sale of Christo's preliminary drawings, early works from the 1950's and 1960's, and lithographs.
 They are usually of manmade materials, mostly fabric, created in the form of large curtains, wrapping fabric, large umbrellas, and other forms, in the natural and urban environment.
 They work with a large army of paid workers to build these works, which often cover a large expanse of populated terrain.
 They also sometimes wrap things, such as buildings, as when they wrapped the Reichstag building in Germany.
 Their work is very expressive, of romanticism, whimsy, poetry, etc., and like much contemporary art, attempts to engage the public in a less passive way than viewing a work of art in a museum might be.